Mental Health Advisory Committee

 Kognito At-Risk offers online, interactive courses which utilize conversation simulations.
 The courses are designed to help users learn how to approach at-risk students and to make appropriate referrals to campus support services.

 The data collected by the Mental Health Task Force provided the evidence to confirm the need to educate a wide audience of the Geneseo community to take an active role in identifying and referring community members who exhibit signs of mental health distress.
+Of Geneseo students who have completed the training, 94% think all members of the community should take the training.

 Visit the Geneseo Kognito page to gain access to Kognito At-Risk.